Battle of Keren: Italian Invasion of Sudan

-Anglo-Egyptian Sudan shared a 1000 mi border with the AOI and on 4 July 1940, was invaded by an Italian force of about 6,500 men from Eritrea, which advanced on a railway junction at Kassala and forced the British garrison of 320 men of the SDF and some local police to retire, after inflicting casualties of 43 killed and 114 wounded for ten casualties.
+Anglo-Egyptian Sudan shared a 1000 mi border with Italian East Africa.
+On 4 July 1940 it was invaded by an Italian force of about 6,500 men from Eritrea, which advanced on a railway junction at Kassala and forced the British garrison of 320 men of the Sudan Defence Force (SDF) and some local police to retire, after inflicting casualties of 43 killed and 114 wounded for ten casualties.
 The Italians also drove a platoon of No 3 Company, Eastern Arab Corps (EAC) of the SDF, from the small fort at Gallabat, just over the border from Metemma, about 320 km south of Kassala and took the villages of Qaysān, Kurmuk and Dumbode on the Blue Nile.
 From there the Italians ventured no further into Sudan, owing to lack of fuel.
 They proceeded to fortify Kassala with anti-tank defences, machine-gun posts and strong-points, later establishing a brigade-strong garrison.
 The Italians were disappointed to find no strong anti-British sentiment among the native population.